jonaskohl/CapsLockIndicator/README.md

 # [Download](http://cli.jonaskohl.de/index.html#download)

-# Edit source code & compilation
+# Edit & compile source code
 You need at least SharpDevelop 5.1 or VisualStudio 2010 to edit and compile the source code.

 # Contributing